A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Introduction

-In this paper, we focus on indoor \ac{mmw} device-based localization and device-free sensing, and provide a comprehensive review of approaches, technologies, schemes and algorithms to estimate a device or object's location in an indoor environment.
-The objective of our survey is to shed light on indoor applications of localization and sensing using \ac{mmw} signals.
-For this, we start with an overview that touches on \ac{mmw} signal structure and propagation characteristics that make this domain unique with respect to other radio communication and sensing technologies.
+In the following, we start with an overview that touches on \ac{mmw} signal structure and propagation characteristics that make this domain unique with respect to other radio communication and sensing technologies.
 We consider practical constraints that define the applicability of algorithms and processing schemes to \ac{mmw} devices operating indoors.
 We then delve into a detailed description of device-based indoor localization algorithms, explaining the main localization techniques employed in the literature, and how they are practically implemented in real \ac{mmw} hardware whenever available.
 For device-free sensing, we list a number of relevant applications and technologies that leverage \ac{mmw} hardware and signals to detect, localize and track targets indoors, as well as to specifically identify features related to sub-sections of a target (e.g., a part of the human body).
 Because these device-free approaches are mainly based on \ac{mmw} radar devices, we will briefly discuss how \ac{mmw} radar bands are being standardized for different applications.